Answered By: APUS Librarians Last Updated: Feb 10, 2018 Views: 67139

 For instance, if you're interested in reading articles about how young people feel about politics, you can search for youth AND politics.
 All articles in your results will include both keywords.
-Often, databases will allow you to specify where in the article the keywords you use are to be found.
+Often, databases will allow you to specify where in the article you want those keywords to appear (title, abstract, full text, etc.).

 So, if you type in death penalty OR capital punishment, your results will include articles with either term, but not necessarily both.